open-horizon/open-horizon.github.io/docs/exchange-api/docs/README.md

 When at the `sbt` sub-command prompt:

 - Get a list of tasks: `task -V`
-- Start your app such that it will restart on code changes: `~reStart`
+- Start your app such that it will restart on code changes: `reStart`
 - Clean all built files (if the incremental build needs to be reset): `clean`
+- Check and attempt to resolve any binary incompatibilities in dependency stack: `evicted`

 ## Running the Automated Tests in Local Sandbox